m50d/m50d.github.com/_posts/2018-07-30-breaking-the-habit.md

 And finally, Kira and Lacus.
 The rousing music and cool Gundam were enough to carry this scene emotionally for the time being, though I can't help noticing that there's very little substance to his plans.

 Most conspicuous about this whole arc is the dog that doesn't bark: there's simply no trace of romance between these two, yet alone any possibility of a love triangle.
-If anything Kira has more chemistry with Lacus than Athrun does (not hard), but
+If anything Kira has more chemistry with Lacus than Athrun does (not hard), but it's clear they've done nothing more than drink tea and talk all day.